-Free Free Free, Thursday Evening Training for Non Members.
+Free Free Free, Tuesday and Thursday Evening Training as well as Saturday morning in the Park.
 This is open to the public, please come join us, try something different for the New Year.
 There are no fee's attached to this program, please bring comfortable work out clothing.

 What is Aikido "The Art"